MustardOS/mustardos.github.io/release/archive/awbanana.md

 <hr>

-## Support muOS
+## Support MustardOS

-Love muOS?
+Love MustardOS?
 Want to help us on this **crazy** journey?
 Here's how to get involved.

 **This can be done a few ways:**

 * Be helpful around the Discord community server
 * [Contribute code directly to our GitHub repositories](https://github.com/MustardOS)
-* Spread the word about muOS and all its features
+* Spread the word about MustardOS and all its features

 **Or you can join the testing crew directly by:**